Top 5 Free Asset Management Software Tools

 So, that’s what asset management means in theory.
 The next question is, what does asset management software do?

-The most basic functionality is providing an asset inventory, including the types of internal assets we have, relevant usage data, current deployment information, related business rules, and more.
+The most basic functionality is providing an asset inventory.
+This tracks the assets we have, usage data, deployment information, related business rules, and more.

 Asset management tools then allow us to build out workflows leveraging this inventory data with a combination of end-user interfaces and automation rules.

-So, for example, we can provide forms to service users to provide appropriate information to request a device rental.
-We could then automate certain approvals based on stored rules and device availability or require manual assessment from our IT team.
+So, for example, we can provide forms to service users to to request a device rental.
+We could then automate approvals based on stored rules and availability or require manual input from our IT team.

-For this to work, IT colleagues and service users must have suitable permissions to access data, interfaces, and actions relevant to their role.
+IT colleagues and service users must have suitable access to data and actions for their role.

-Say, enabling service users to browse available devices and view their own previous requests but exposing service-desk colleagues to data relating to all devices and requests.
+For example, allowing service users to browse available devices and view their own previous requests.
+But, exposing service-desk colleagues to real-time data relating to all devices and requests.

 You might also like our roundup of ServiceNow alternatives .